saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 * How to install and set up Sauce Connect Proxy Tunnel on your machine
 * Run a Cypress test through the Sauce Connect Proxy
+  * Using your own tunnel you set up
+  * Using a parent tunnel
-* Set up and test a local app with SauceCTL
+* Configure and test a local app with SauceCTL
   * On Sauce Labs VM (in _Sauce Mode_)
   * On Docker, passing results to Sauce Labs (in _Docker Mode_)
-* Set up your Cypress tests and App in a CI tool (GitHub Actions) Passing information to Sauce labs
+* Setup your Cypress tests and app code in a CI tool (GitHub Actions) passing information to Sauce Labs
-* Create test jobs to run in Github Actions to run with Sauce Labs
+* Create and run a workflow with jobs that build and test an example app using GitHub Actions

 <!-- ------------------------ -->